dev-bramwel/LOOPI-Pay/README.md

 ## License

-This project is an example/demo.
-Add a license file if you plan to reuse or publish it.
+This project is released under the MIT License — see the `LICENSE` file in the repository root for the full terms.

+Copyright (c) 2025 Bramwel Mutugi

+The MIT License is a permissive open-source license that allows reuse, modification, and distribution.
+Include the copyright and license notice in any redistributed copies or substantial portions of the Software.

 ## Contact